Skip to main content

 Apr 5, 20263 min readArchitecture, React, Component Library

-Every developer knows the feeling: you write a 90-character Tailwind class string, paste it into a second file, and your refactoring instinct fires.
+You know the feeling: you write a 90-character Tailwind class string, paste it into a second file, and your refactoring instinct kicks in.
 "This should be a component."

-But premature extraction creates a different kind of debt.
-A shared component with one or two consumers is harder to change than inline code.
-You have to reason about all the places it's used, maintain its props API, and write tests for it.
-If the two usages later diverge (and they often do), you're stuck maintaining an abstraction that serves neither well.
+But pulling it out early just trades one kind of debt for another.
+A shared component with one or two consumers is harder to change than the inline code it replaced; you have to reason about everywhere it's used, keep its props API honest, and write tests for it.
+And when the two usages drift apart (they usually do), you're stuck maintaining an abstraction that serves neither one well.

-The Rule of Three is a simple heuristic: don't extract until a pattern appears at least three times.
-Below three, the cost of abstraction exceeds the cost of duplication.
+The Rule of Three is a blunt little heuristic: don't extract until a pattern shows up at least three times.
+Below three, the cost of the abstraction outweighs the cost of just repeating yourself.

-I audited every heading and text pattern across a 20-page portfolio site.
-The findings split cleanly into two categories:
+I went through every heading and text pattern across a 20-page portfolio site, and the findings split cleanly down the middle:

 Patterns that repeated 3+ times (extract)